tazbiafatima/YouTube_analysis_2023/README.md

 13
 ​
 14

 With the above we have a pipeline to get video information using the API

-With the above we have a pipeline to get video information using the API However, data quota is a challenge in using the API - it gives 10,000 'coins' per key, per day.
+However, data quota is a challenge in using the API - it gives 10,000 'coins' per key, per day.
 Different requests have a different cost.
 Comments and Videos call are 1 coin each.
 Whereas a search is 100 coins - this search_by_keyword will be our biggest expense + challenge in making this realtime.
-I've applied for extra api quota but haven't gotten a response yet.

-The recommendations_scraper.py contains a YouTube crawler that does one job only - navigates to a video_url from the videos_df dataset and then find the recommended video from the left panel and goes to it.
+To work around this data quota limitation, we will run the recommendations_scraper.py contains a YouTube crawler that does one job only - navigates to a video_url from the videos_df dataset and then find the recommended video from the left panel and goes to it.
-Kind of like an endless loop.
-All it collects is video_urls.

-The initial idea for the pipeline was to use this list of video_urls and feed it back to data_api to get the metadata, statistics and comments from the API - since it's a cleaner code and faster result.

-However, due to the limitation of the api quota, I'm considering just scraping all the metadata and comments from each video.
-We have to determine the stopping condition here and how to access more historical bideos like those in 2019-2020-2021

-If we use the api to search we can sort by date abd get older results.

-Next Steps:
-Continue to work on the data-collection pipeline - towards making it real-time Use existing dataset from api and keep collecting from api to perform the classification.

-For the classifier - more than comments - it looks like "Description" text is more appropriate.
-A combination of both might help.
-The comments can be used to analyse the engagement on the video though.

-There are some explicit results showing up when collecting data from the api - Have to add functionality to filter for this before adding to the dataframe.
+It collects video_urls, which are then used by data_api.py to get data for each videos.

+### TO USE THIS DATA COLLECTION METHOD, JUST REPLACE THE KEYWORD in the main function of data_api.py to search by your keyword.

+## CLUSTERING

+The datasets are stored in the data directory under the relevant sub-directory of comment, metadata or combined.
+We have implemented two types of clustering - one using just the titles and descriptions of the videos in the clustering_classification.py - all outputs from this are printed in the terminal and second using the titles, descriptions and comments in the YouTube_Analysis_Clustering_2023.ipynb.

+Both clustering first combines using the datasets from previous set, does the data processing, then clustering then either topic modeling or entity extraction.

+### We use k-means clustering with Elbow method to find k

+clustering_classification.py also implements supervised classification to test the precision of the clustering and classifier.